gwdean/notes-on-the-tidyverse/notes-on-tidy-data.md

 Below I will boil each of these sections down as far as I can to extract the key points.

+At the end of the Introduction section, Wickham summarizes the rest of the paper briefly as follows:

+-   **Section 2** defines the three characteristics that make a dataset tidy.

+-   **Section 3** describes the operations needed to make messy datasets tidy, and illustrates the techniques with a range of real examples.

+-   **Section 4** defines tidy tools, tools that input and output tidy datasets, and discusses how tidy data and tidy tools together can make data analysis easier.

+-   **Section 5** illustrates the tidy principles with a small case study.

+-   **Section 6** concludes with a discussion of what the framework misses and what other approaches might be fruitful to pursue.

 ## Introduction

+“It is often said that 80% of data analysis is spent on the process of cleaning and preparing the data.”

+Data preparation must be repeated many times over the course of an analysis as new problems emerge.

+This paper focuses on a small part of data cleaning called **tidying**: structuring datasets to facilitate analysis.

+The principles of tidy data provide a standard way to organize data values within a dataset.

+The principles of tidy data are closely related to those of relational databases and EF Codd’s relational algebra.

+The principles described in this paper derived from the author’s real-world data experience and developing numerous R packages to make dealing with messy datasets easier.
+From this experience emerged a comprehensive “philosophy of data” that underlies what has come to be called the **Tidyverse**.

 ## Defining tidy data